mittrayash/Strawberry-POS-Web-Designing-Project/README.md

 # Strawberry-POS-Web-Designing-Project

-An attractive web-designing (FRONT-END only) project using "Fullpage.js" and an alluring use of colors and animations.
+An attractive web application project using "Fullpage.js" and an alluring use of colors and animations.
 The project has not been prepared as a mobile-responsive project as per the user's requirements.

 ## Technologies Used:
     - HTML5